Chauliodes pectinicornis

 Chauliodes pectinicornis known as Summer fishfly, is a species of fishfly from North America.

 Distribution

-C. pectinicornis has a wide distribution in the eastern Canada and United States, from Maine in the north-east to Alachua, Liberty and Santa Rosa counties in Florida to the south-east, and as far west as Kansas.
+C. pectinicornis has a wide distribution in eastern Canada and the United States, from Maine in the north-east to Alachua, Liberty and Santa Rosa counties in Florida to the south-east, and as far west as Kansas.

 Taxonomic history

 C. pectinicornis was first described by Carl Linnaeus in his 1763 work Centuria Insectorum.